2016 Bridge Project

 September 10-October 15, 2016

 Locus Solo.
 Choreography by Trisha Brown (1975).
 Direction by Diane Madden.
-Performed by Hope Mohr
+Performed by Hope Mohr.
+This reconstruction was nominated for an Isadora Duncan Dance Award ("Izzie") for Best Reconstruction.

 Significance of the Program

-Trisha Brown Dance Company’s Director of Education Nico Brown says, of HMD's Locus project:
+Trisha Brown Dance Company’s Director of Education Nico Brown said, of HMD's Locus project:

 It transmits [Brown’s] work in its purest and most direct form, from body to body; and it shifts the work from being a purely historic entity towards an immersive experience of the mind of a tirelessly inventive artist.
 It takes the work off the shelf, and gives it new life in contemporary minds.. . .
 We are inspired by the ingenuity of Hope Mohr Dance, and we look forward to fully realizing this collaboration.

-The Locus project coincides with the historic transition of the Trisha Brown Dance Company’s out of their farewell tour and into preservation of Brown’s legacy.
-The program also provides an opportunity to pay homage to Mohr’s roots (Mohr is a former TBDC company member).
+The Locus project coincided with the historic transition of the Trisha Brown Dance Company’s out of their farewell tour and into preservation of Brown’s legacy.
+The program also provided an opportunity to pay homage to Mohr’s roots (Mohr is a former TBDC company member).

-Curators and Commissioned Artists include (discipline and nominating curator in parentheses):
+Curators and Commissioned Artists included (discipline and nominating curator in parentheses):

 - Xandra Ibarra (performance art/Keith Hennessy)